rkbooma/LMS/README.md

 # LMS

-Driver location
+Driver location <br>
- change the driver location in your local machine.
+ change the driver location in your local machine.<br>
  The driver location should go in the config.properties